- >> Information Communication Platforms Division

 Research Activities

+Our main interest lies in high-density information storage technology.
 The amount of data generated in the form of multimedia, IoT and AI information increases dramatically every year.
-Next generation advanced ICT and information storage systems with high performance, high capacity and intelligence are required.
-In this group, we are conducting research into high density information storage based on perpendicular magnetic recording and magnetic devices invented in this laboratory.
+Information storage systems with high performance, high capacity and low power consumption are needed to store this data.
+In this group, we are conducting research into high density information storage based on magnetic recording and magnetic devices.
 Magnetic materials and devices are modelled using micromagnetic simulations.
-Our aim is fast, low power consumption, high-capacity terabit storage (over 10 T bits/inch2 areal density), in which the size of each stored bit of information occupies an area of less than a few nm by a few nm.
-In addition, we are investigating magnetic devices for neuromorphic and stochastic computing.
+Our aim is fast, low-cost, high-capacity storage (over 10 Tbits/inch2 areal density), in which the size of each stored bit of information occupies an area of less than 100 nm2.
+We are also investigating magnetic devices for neuromorphic and stochastic computing applications.

 Recording Theory Computation(Assoc.
 Prof. Greaves)